-Related Legislation.
+3. Related Legislation.
 AB 556 (Gallagher) proposes to amend RTC section 69 to extend the five-year period for intercounty base year value transfers for property substantially damaged or destroyed by the 2018 Camp Fire.

 Costs: The administrative costs related to this bill would be a one-time cost of approximately \$28,000 and ongoing costs of approximately \$6,000 per year.
-These costs would be incurred to drafting Letters to Assessors, updating materials, and legal reviews.
+These costs would be incurred in drafting Letters to Assessors, updating materials, and legal reviews.

-Revenue Impact: According to the National Low Income Housing Coalition (NLIHC), an estimated 14,000 homes were destroyed in the 2018 Camp Fire which is within the boundaries of Butte County.
+Amended Revenue Impact: According to the National Low Income Housing Coalition, an estimated 14,200 homes were destroyed in the 2018 Camp Fire.
+The Butte County Assessor reports that approximately 10,035 of those homes have either been sold, are currently up for sale, the homeowners have left California, or the property did not otherwise qualify for relief.
+Per information received from the Butte County Assessor the actual number of homes eligible for this relief is 4,165, as of May 2023.

 The average assessed value of a home in Butte County in 2018 receiving the homeowners' exemption was \$215,288.
-The California Association of Realtors (CAR) February 2023 median home price in the county is \$405,000.
-Therefore, where the transfer is granted, the estimated assessed value difference per home is \$189,712 (\$405,000-\$215,288).
-The 1% property tax rate is \$1,897 per home (1% × \$189,712).
+The California Association of Realtors February 2023 median home price in the county is \$405,000.
+Therefore, where the transfer is granted, the estimated assessed value difference per home is \$189,712 (\$405,000-\$215,288), or \$1,897 per home, in cases where property owners with damaged or destroyed property would purchase a replacement property instead of rebuilding improvements on the existing property.
+In cases where property owners elect to reconstruct improvements on the existing lot, the Butte County Assessor reports that the average assessed value per home could be reduced by as much as one-third, as the land portion of the property would not be reassessed.
+In these cases, the estimated assessed value difference is \$127,107 (\$189,712 x 0.67), or \$1,271 per home.